View CDT Notebooks Skip to the content.

 Acknowledgements

-Leeds Institute of Fluid Dynamics, CEMAC, Matthew Gaddes, Oliver Pollard, Chetan Deva, Fergus Shone, Michael MacRaild, Phil Livermore, Giulia Fedrizzi, Eszter Kovacs, Ana Reyna Flores, Francesca Morris, Emma Pearce, Maeve Murphy Quinlan, Sara Osman, Jonathan Coney, Eilish O’grady, Leif Denby, Sandra Piazolo, Caitlin Howath, Claire Bartholomew, Anna Hogg and Ali Gooya
+Leeds Institute of Fluid Dynamics, CEMAC, Helen Burns, Matthew Gaddes, Oliver Pollard, Chetan Deva, Fergus Shone, Michael MacRaild, Phil Livermore, Giulia Fedrizzi, Eszter Kovacs, Ana Reyna Flores, Francesca Morris, Emma Pearce, Maeve Murphy Quinlan, Sara Osman, Jonathan Coney, Eilish O’grady, Leif Denby, Sandra Piazolo, Caitlin Howarth, Claire Bartholomew, Anna Hogg, Ali Gooya, Tamora James and Donald Cummins.